grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Percy motioned him up the ladder.
 "I think Hemi wants you in one of the control seats.
 We gotta get out of here.
 Is Chips ready to go down there?"

-"Well, she's got all the plugs out of one of the diesels to gap and clean 'em." he answered her as they were both climbing into the control room.
+"Well, she's got all the high-pressure lines off one of the diesels to check and clean 'em." he answered her as they were both climbing into the control room.
 "She's not going to be thrilled about finishing that while the boat is moving.
 And she cursed Hemi up and down the meridian for requesting me up here."

 "That's a minor job, she can handle it on her own.
-And we'll be running on batteries for quite a while, so she can take her time getting that diesel running clean."
+And we'll be running on batteries for quite a while, so she can take her time getting that diesel to start again."

 "Owen, I need you up here in the throttle seat."
 Hemi said when they were standing in the control room.